FactoryBoy/factory_boy/docs/fuzzy.rst

     .. warning::

         Custom :class:`BaseFuzzyAttribute` subclasses **MUST**
-        use :obj:`factory.fuzzy._random` as a randomness source; this ensures that data they generate can be regenerated using the simple state from :meth:`get_random_state`.
+        use :obj:`factory.random.randgen` as a randomness source; this ensures that data they generate can be regenerated using the simple state from :meth:`get_random_state`.